 - Taking naps when your body needs it.

 2. Mental Rest

 Considering the lifestyle that we are currently living, we often put unwanted pressure on our brains.
-That is when we need to recharge our brain and concentrate on our daily life tasks again.
+That is when we need to recharge our brains and concentrate on our daily life tasks again.
 It can make one feel anxious, stressed, and overwhelmed.

-When you need mental rest?
+When do you need mental rest?

 On days when you find it difficult to concentrate even on the most basic tasks, your thoughts turn negative, and judgemental thinking takes over, you need mental rest.